 Automotive safety is always a serious concern for all responsible drivers.
 Lives are literally on the line.
 With the advancement in automotive technology, manufacturers have attained faster speed, but the main challenge is still safety.
 Although most manufacturers have put various safety measures in place, accidents continue to occur.
 Although most vehicles come with major car safety features such as seatbelts, a lot of drivers don't use them.
 Most states take the issue of car safety very seriously, and drivers are required to put all safety measures in place or get fined by law enforcement.
 Thank heavens for passive safety devices like airbags and crush zones that absorb dangerous crash energy.
-Maintenance

-.
+Maintenance: Although automotive reliability has improved a lot over the past several years, it's always important to check your car regularly.
+There are a few things every driver should do at least once a month to improve automotive safety.
 Check your tires for unusual or excessive wear and check the pressure regularly.
 Make sure you purchase quality tires suited for your vehicle and your driving style.
 Ensure that you have the correct spare tire in the car and don't forget to check the air pressure in it on a regular basis.
 Here are some things you should always have in your vehicle in case of an unexpected breakdown: Breakdowns happen unexpectedly and can be both scary and stressful if fail to have the correct safety equipment on hand.
 Waiting for help can be unpredictable, and it's important to have a readiness kit everywhere you travel.
 Personal Items You Must Have In Case Of An Emergency

 - Cell phone, charger, and emergency numbers: A mobile phone can be a lifesaver if you have the right numbers.
 Always have your cell phone charged and ensure you have a list of emergency numbers.
 You can call 911 if you cannot find any other emergency numbers.